Q: What is AWS DeepRacer

 Q: How do I race in the DeepRacer League?

-1. Virtual Circuit: Join the AWS DeepRacer League from anywhere in the world via the AWS DeepRacer console and put your skills to the test on virtual tracks monthly in time trial, object avoidance, and head-to-head formats.
+Join the AWS DeepRacer League from anywhere in the world via the AWS DeepRacer console and put your skills to the test on virtual tracks monthly.
 Race for prizes and glory and a chance to advance to compete in the AWS DeepRacer Championship Cup.
-The top racer at the end of the monthly race in each racing format, will be eligible to advance to compete in the Championship Cup.

 Q: How many times can I enter the League?

 There is no limit on the number of races or race formats you can enter, in-person or virtually.
-In fact, participating in multiple racing events (at a summit or select AWS events, or a Virtual Circuit race), increases your chances of winning one of the prizes to advance to compete for the Championship Cup.
-You can race in any combination of Summit Circuit races and Virtual Circuit races, plus you can participate in multiple races and formats in each Circuit.
+In fact, participating in multiple racing events, increases your chances of winning one of the prizes to advance to compete for the Championship Cup.

 Q: Do I have to build my own model to race?

 Q: How much time do you get to race on a track in the Summit Circuit?

 You have three minutes on the track to attempt to get a valid lap time and enter the leaderboard.
 Intime trial racing, a valid lap is one where your car can complete a lap around the track without goingoff the track more than three times.
 In head-to-head racing, a valid lap is one where your car can complete a lap before our AWS DeepRacer X bot car crosses the finish line.
 Full rules can be foundin the AWS DeepRacer League Terms and Conditions.